vincentdieltiens/Angular-Multi-View/README.md

 With Angular-Multi-View, your AngularJS app can have multiples views and controllers for one URL. you can control when a view and his controller must be reloaded.

+Note : the vdMultiRoute provider functions (when, otherwise) support the configuration of the $route provider of AngularJS

 Content of this repo
 --------------------